Long Beach Sexual Harassment

 When you are dealing with harassment, it can be hard to know what to do from one day to the next.
 Taking certain practical steps can help protect both your well-being and any potential legal claim.
 Focus on what you can document and control, even if you are unsure what you will ultimately decide to do.

-Try to write down what is happening as soon as you reasonably can.
-Include dates, times, locations, what was said or done, and who was present.
-Save relevant texts, emails, internal chat messages, or social media communications instead of deleting them.
-These records can help show a pattern of conduct and may corroborate your account.
+• Save communications such as texts, emails, internal chat messages, or social media communications instead of deleting them, because these records can help show a pattern of conduct and corroborate your account.

 Most employers have some form of complaint policy, whether through human resources, a supervisor, or an anonymous reporting channel.
 It often makes sense to review this policy and consider making a report, although safety and workplace dynamics are important factors.
 If you are unsure about reporting, we can discuss the pros and cons in a confidential consultation so you can make an informed choice.